-Cellular devices must be turned off and stowed during class.
-Use of a cellular device for class-related activities (calculator, for example) is permissible upon request of the instructor but texting, web access use of the device in any communicative mode is prohibited unless otherwise permitted by an individual faculty member for his or her course.
+Cellular devices must be silenced and stowed during class.
+Use of a cellular device for class-related activities (calculator, for example) is permissible upon request of the instructor but texting, web access use of the device in any communicative mode is prohibited unless otherwise permitted by an individual faculty member for their course.
 See Form C.

-Please obtain written (email) permission from the instructor for either audio or video recording of lectures or laboratory classes.
+Written (email) permission from the instructor is required for either audio or video recording of lectures or laboratory classes.
 Failure to abide by this policy is an infringement of copyrights afforded to faculty members and considered a violation of The University of Montana Student Conduct Code.